gotev/android-upload-service/CONTRIBUTING.md

 **Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

 ### <a name="help"></a> Asking for help and bug reports
 If you need help because you can't make a successful upload to your server, first check the [troubleshooting procedure](https://github.com/gotev/android-upload-service/wiki/Troubleshooting-Procedure).
-If you still haven't solved your issue after that, ask on stack overflow, not here.
-Ask also "how to.." questions there.
-The issue tracker here on GitHub is used for library bugs and enhancements.
-Add this to help others help you:
-* the code you use to make the request,
-* log from LogCat (enable [debug log](https://github.com/gotev/android-upload-service/wiki/Recipes#logging-))
-* log from your server (replace sensible data)
-* what did you expect
-* what happened instead
-* version of Android
-* version of Android Upload Service

-Remember, there's nothing more annoying than:
-> Hi, I've setup everything right by following the instructions, but it doesn't work!
-Help me!
+Bug reports without relevant details will be closed.
+Time is precious for everybody.

+Good and precise bug reports help improve the library fast and make it easier for everybody.

+> Complaints are not useful.

 [Here](http://coenjacobs.me/2013/12/06/effective-bug-reports-on-github/) there's a nice blog post about effective bug reports.
-If you already know how to fix the bug, send a pull request.
+If you already know how to fix the bug, you can directly send a pull request.